luliang-ll/luliang-ll.github.io/_pages/about.md

 - Combined the elliptical sin color model and face geometry features detection method, achieving a remarkable detection accuracy on over 90% after thorough experimentation.
 - The thesis based on this project was recognized as the bes bachelor thesis at the university.

-# Work Experience
+## Work Experience

+---

-**Cisco Systems, Inc.** <p align="right">Nov 2021 - Present</p>
+**Cisco Systems, Inc.** Nov 2021 - Present

-Software Engineer <p align="right">Hangzhou, Zhejiang, China</p>
+Software Engineer

+Hangzhou, Zhejiang, China

 - Responsible for designing and implementing the core functionality for the Webex App Calendar Service as a Java developer.

-# Honors & Awards
+## Honors & Awards

+---

-First Prize in Joint Defense of Thesis, Hubei Province Computer Professional Talent Training Cooperation Alliance  <p align="right">2019</p>
+First Prize in Joint Defense of Thesis, Hubei Province Computer Professional Talent Training Cooperation Alliance 2019

-Best Bachelor's Thesis Award, South-Central Minzu University<p align="right">2019</p>
+Best Bachelor's Thesis Award, South-Central Minzu University 2019

-Second Prize Scholarship for Academic Excellence, South-Central Minzu University<p align="right">2018</p>
+Second Prize Scholarship for Academic Excellence, South-Central Minzu University 2018

-First Prize Scholarship for Academic Excellence, South-Central Minzu University<p align="right">2017</p>
+First Prize Scholarship for Academic Excellence, South-Central Minzu University 2017